-Rachel Casanova, an associate principal and senior consultant in our Planning+Strategies practice that lives just north of New York City, shares five major takeaways from her week of obligatory working from home post-Superstorm Sandy.
+Rachel Casanova, a former associate principal and senior consultant in our Planning+Strategies practice that lives just north of New York City, shares five major takeaways from her week of obligatory working from home post-Superstorm Sandy.

 1. It’s worth investing in a generator.